cwlucas41/wordle-analysis/README.md

 Picks a random word, runs the solving algorithm for it, and prints the result formatted like the real game.

+By default, it guesses among all words accepted by real Wordle and chooses a random answer word among the special list of answer words that real Wordle has.

 ### Benchmark
 `./wordle.py --benchmark`

+The benchmark tool runs the solver for every possible answer word and reports a summary of the results.
+It uses the same valid words and answer words list that the solver mode uses.

 #### Current Results
 ```